RestDB/webanalytics/README.md

 ## Usage

-### Running the Application
+### Deploying the Application

-Start the development server:
+Deploy the application to the cloud:

 ```
-npm run dev
+npm run deploy
 ```

 ### Creating a New User